-To combat the consequences of the pandemic, we are relentlessly working to direct the support towards the most vulnerable population including Healthcare workers, Security Personnel, Sanitation Workers, Migrant Workers, Farmers, Transgenders, Elderly People, Daily Wagers, Persons with Disability and more.
+To combat the consequences of the pandemic, we are relentlessly working to direct the support towards the most vulnerable population including Healthcare workers, Security Personnel, Sanitation Workers, Migrant Workers, Farmers, Transgenders Community, Elderly People, Daily Wagers, Persons with Disabilities and more.

 - 305,000 people were benefitted from sanitized Community Toilets in slums of Mumbai and Pune through Flush the Virus, a project in association with UNICEF India and Triratna Prerana Mandal (TPM).

-- 14 Hospitals were supported with Medical Equipment including ventilators and Supplies to augment the healthcare efforts of the government.
+- 55 Hospitals were supported with Medical Equipment and Consumable including ventilators and Supplies like Hospital Fowler Beds, Multipara-Monitors, Syringe Pumps, and BiPAP, etc., to augment the healthcare efforts of the government.

 The Foundation acknowledges that the response to this pandemic will not be effective unless it is also equitable and thus, we are working at an exceptional scale and speed to mitigate the risk and impact of this unprecedented crisis.

 Geographies covered: Andhra Pradesh, Assam, Bihar, Chandigarh Tricity, New Delhi, Gujarat, Jammu and Kashmir, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Tamil Nadu, Telangana, Uttar Pradesh, Uttarakhand and West Bengal.

 The Foundation anticipated the lasting impact of this unprecedented crisis and hence decided to start long-term sustainable initiatives.
 The following are the COVID rehabilitation initiatives of TMF: